UPDATE: Welcome Carolina Plott Hound Readers

 The revised standards would go to State Board of Education for approval, but if lawmakers don’t agree with the board’s position, they could override it and enact new standards themselves.

-Nice typo, WRAL — “A student committee” should be study committee.
+Nice typo, WRAL — “A student committee” should be a study committee.

 Now, let’s break Stein’s comment down.